cockroachdb/docs/src/current/v23.1/backup-validation.md

 ## Recommendations

-Cockroach Labs recommends implementing the following to test your backups:
+Cockroach Labs recommends implementing the following validation plan to test your backups:

 1. Frequent [`schema_only`](#validate-a-backup-is-restorable) restores: Checks your credentials, schema issues, and version compatability.
 1. Regular [`verify_backup_table_data`](#validate-backup-table-data-is-restorable) restores: Tests that all data files are present and uncorrupted.